Our School Curriculum

 What is the impact of our curriculum and how do we know?

-School leaders, including Governors, and teachers regularly measure the impact of our curriculum through the monitoring of teaching and learning, monitoring of behaviour, assessment and on-going self-review.
+School leaders, including the Local School Council, and teachers regularly measure the impact of our curriculum through the monitoring of teaching and learning, monitoring of behaviour, assessment and on-going self-review.
 We talk to children and parents, undertake learning walks, look at books and review the curriculum as subject leaders.
 We use nationally calibrated tests each term to ensure that we are consistently adapting our work to ensure all our children make the best progress possible.

 As a result of our high-quality curriculum and teaching, our children are well prepared for the next phase of their education, they are motivated to achieve and are equipped with the personal skills they need for a successful future.

 If you would like more information then please navigate the main headings below or speak to the class teachers or the subject coordinators below:

 RWI/Phonics - Gemma Cody-Boutcher